 Woody Allen, Side Effects (1986).

-See Paul Ylvisaker, “The Spirit of Philanthropy,” Address to the thirty-eighth Annual Conference of the Council on Foundations,” Atlanta, GA, March 1987, reprinted in Virginia M. Esposito, ed., Conscience & Community: The Legacy of Paul Ylvisaker 346 (Peter Lang: 1999).
+See Paul Ylvisaker, “The Spirit of Philanthropy,” Address to the 38th Annual Conference of the Council on Foundations,” Atlanta, March 1987, reprinted in Virginia M. Esposito, ed., Conscience & Community: The Legacy of Paul Ylvisaker 346 (Peter Lang: 1999).

-See Edward Skloot, “Is Distinguished Philanthropy Still Possible,” in Beyond the Money: Reflections on Philanthropy, the Nonprofit Sector, and Civic Life, at pp. 36-37 (The Surdna Foundation: 2007).
+See Edward Skloot, “Is Distinguished Philanthropy Still Possible?” in Beyond the Money: Reflections on Philanthropy, the Nonprofit Sector, and Civic Life, pp. 36-37 (Surdna Foundation: 2007).

-See Karl, Barry and Karl, Alice, “Foundations and the Government,” in Clotfelter and Ehrlich, op cit., at p.
-58; Ed Skloot, “Moving from Satisfaction to Significance,” in op cit., at pp. 6-9.
+See Barry Karl and Alice Karl, “Foundations and the Government,” in Clotfelter and Ehrlich, op cit., p.
+58; Ed Skloot, “Moving from Satisfaction to Significance,” op cit., pp. 6-9.

-Foundation funding can, moreover, serve as a counterweight to the leveling influences of political and commercial markets that seek the quick turn-around, tangible payoffs, and formulaic outcomes of self-interested research.
-See Edelman, Gerald, “Profits and Prophecy: Partial View of American Science near the Millennium,” in Knowlton and Zeckhauser, op cit., at pp. 223-48 (Ballinger Publishing Co., Cambridge, MA: 1986).
+Foundation funding can, moreover, serve as a counterweight to the leveling influences of political and commercial markets that seek the quick turnaround, tangible payoffs and formulaic outcomes of self-interested research.
+See Gerald Edelman, “Profits and Prophecy: Partial View of American Science Near the Millennium,” in Knowlton and Zeckhauser, op cit., pp. 223-48 (Cambridge, MA: Ballinger Publishing, 1986).

 Foundations can also create knowledge repositories and dissemination channels that are extraordinary in their reach and depth.
 And yet, we have to do a far better job.
 Ed Skloot writes, for example: “[Most] philanthropy operates in isolation.
-Knowledge and information are compiled and tucked away. . . .
+Knowledge and information are compiled and tucked away. ...
 We must build hubs of an open network that constantly grows and nurtures its members.”
-Edward Skloot, “Is Distinguished Philanthropy Possible?” in Edward Skloot, op. cit., page 40.
+Edward Skloot, “Is Distinguished Philanthropy Possible?” in Edward Skloot, op. cit., p.
+40.

 The metaphor is that of Paul Ylvisaker.
 Paul Ylvisaker, op. cit.

-Discussed in Steven Godeke, with Doug Bauer, Philanthropy’s New Passing Gear: Mission-Related Investing, page 67 (Rockefeller Philanthropy Advisors, 2008).
+Discussed in Steven Godeke, with Doug Bauer, Philanthropy’s New Passing Gear: Mission-Related Investing, p.
+67 (Rockefeller Philanthropy Advisors, 2008).